volatilityfoundation/volatility3/doc/source/vol2to3.rst

 -----------------

-Volatility 3 no longer uses profiles, it comes with an extensive library of :py:class:`symbol tables <volatility.framework.interfaces.symbols.SymbolTableInterface>`, and can generate new symbol tables for most windows memory images, based on the memory image itself.
+Volatility 3 no longer uses profiles, it comes with an extensive library of :py:class:`symbol tables <volatility3.framework.interfaces.symbols.SymbolTableInterface>`, and can generate new symbol tables for most windows memory images, based on the memory image itself.
 This allows symbol tables to include specific offsets for locations (symbol locations) based on that operating system in particular.
 This means it is easier and quicker to identify structures within an operating system, by having known offsets for those structures provided by the official